jmarkfen/EVSU-BSIT-2022-2023-Semester2-OpenCards/IT 383A Systems Integration and Architecture 2 [3C][Obina]/Module-2.md

 - can be tracked on paper, spreadsheets, or specialized software
 - have many variations but certain similarities
 - gives light on the company's vision and mission

+## How many steps are there to develop balanced scorecards and strategy maps?

+8

+## Steps to developed balanced scorecards and stragegy maps

+1. Assess the competitive environment.
+2. Learn about customer preferences and segments.
+3. Select the targeted customer segments.
+4. Determine the value proposition for the targeted customers.
+5. Define a strategy to generate breakthrough financial performance.
+6. Articulate the balance between growth and productivity.
+7. Identify the critical internal business processes to deliver the value proposition to customers and for the financial and productivity objectives.
+8. Develop the skills, competencies, motivation, databases, and technology required to excel at internal processes and customer value delivery.

+## is a framework to link intangible assets to shareholder value creation.

+strategy map